iA

 Our brief conversation reminded me just how varied perceptions and motivations can be from person to person.

-The print representatives’ perception was completely different.
-He commented on how the dead-end makes it more difficult to get back to the main street—he is motivated by getting quickly from one meeting to another.
+The print representatives’ perception was entirely different.
+He commented on how the dead-end makes it harder to get back to the main street—he is motivated by getting quickly from one meeting to another.
 He sees the dead-end as a weakness.

 Every product and service has a potentially different audience.
 Great branding is about understanding your particular audiences motivations and perceptions and taking advantage of the opportunities your brand has to speak clearly to them.